-D. A license revoked or voluntarily surrendered while an educator is under investigation or facing charges under Regulation .02D of this chapter may not be reinstated.
+D. A license revoked or voluntarily su charges under Regulation .02D of this ch rrendered while an educator is under investigation or facing napter may not be reinstated.

 Title 13A STATE BOARD OF EDUCATION Subtitle 12 EDUCATOR LICENSURE

 Chapter 07 Professional Standards and Teacher Education Board